Mensix/Mensix/README.md

 Feeling a bit too lazy to write README by myself, so...

 ```<ChatGPT>```
 Hello there!
 I'm Grzegorz, a 21-year-old frontend developer from Poland.
-Currently, I hold a Frontend Developer position primarily at TechOcean, but I also contribute to projects at mTap Smart City.
+Currently, I hold a JavaScript Developer position at BillTech.
 Additionally, I am a Computer Science student at Warsaw University of Life Sciences, where I have gained many important IT and math skills.
 Since November 2023, I have held the vice-chairman position at Silver.NET scientific circle, which includes top programming students.
 In this role, I conduct lectures for interested students and manage current affairs.

 My primary skills include Nuxt, Vue, TailwindCSS, and to a lesser extent, C#.